Getting Started in 3mm: FAQ

 d) Stock Sidings

 The second-hand shop.
-Most Triang and other 3mm products pass through the shop at some time or other.
+Most Triang and and a wide range of other 3mm products pass through the shop at some time or

 e) Illustrated Catalogue